-- 1. Spring inspection and cleanup - 2.
-Inspect and replace vegetation as necessary - 3.
-Inspect level spreaders, sumps and StormTech system.
+- 1. Spring inspection and cleanup

+- 2. Inspect and replace vegetation as necessary

+- 3. Inspect level spreaders and sumps.

 Records shall be kept for all annual inspection in accordance to the Reporting Requirement in Section 7.2.

 If any portion of the systems is found to damaged or not be functioning as designed the owner shall contract the engineer of record and or replace the portion of the system to meet the original design specifications.